CMSgov/bluebutton-site-static/_posts/2018-05-19-How-Beneficiaries-Authorize-an-App.md

 #### Step 3 - Register a Username and Password:

-Create a Username, Choose a secret question and enter an Answer, optionally enter an Email Address and create a Password:
+Create a Username, choose a secret question and enter an answer, enter an Email Address (this is optional) and create a Password:
 ![Create an Account](/assets/img/blog/beneficiary_registration_screen_3a.png)
 ![Create an Account](/assets/img/blog/beneficiary_registration_screen_3b.png)
 ![Create an Account](/assets/img/blog/beneficiary_registration_screen_3c.png)